Zilvaro/my-digitalz/README.md

 1. Top-navigation menu for screens wider than 600px
 2. Bottom-navigation menu for screens bellow 600px width.
 Bottom nav is in the fixed-bottom position to be always accessible.
-3. Middle page 2-button selection on the home-screen to core action-features: tasking & e-store (currently replased with Contact)
+3. Middle page 2-button selection on the home-screen to core action-features: tasking & e-store (currently replaced with Contact)
 4. 'Breadcrumbs' on some internal pages with more related content (currently Info/article pages)

 On top-nav and bottom-nav a pseudo-element :hover applied to attract the attention to user-actions and possibilities.